annasro/Computational-Physics-1/README.md

 # Computational Physics I

 Link to projects related to Computational Physics I (FYS3150) at the University of Oslo (autumn semester 2019).
-The projects are a collaboration with
+The projects are in collaboration with
 - [Knut Magnus Aasrud](https://github.com/kmaasrud)
 - [Amund Midtgard Raniseth](https://github.com/amundmr)